-The flowchart on page V-18 provides a high level overview of the various major steps in the monthly accounting close process and the various systems used to generate the books and records of NSPM.
-Several steps within the process have allocations imbedded in them and are therefore included to provide as much information as possible to promote an understanding of the major steps where direct assignment and allocation can occur.
+The flowchart in this section provides a high-level overview of the major steps in the monthly accounting close process and the systems used to generate the financial books and records of NSPM.
+Several steps within the process have allocations imbedded within and are included to provide as much information as possible to promote an understanding of where direct assignment or allocations can occur.

-FEEDER SYSTEMS (Addendum A, Flowchart Item 1)
+Feeder Systems (Addendum A, Flowchart Item 1)

-The monthly close process initially starts with the collection of accounting information from numerous feeder systems as identified in Item 1 on the flowchart.
-Feeder systems gather accounting transactions on a monthly basis and 'feed,' or pass, those accounting transactions to JDE to build the monthly books and records of each utility operating company or affiliate of Xcel Energy Inc. that uses the JDE general ledger system.
+The monthly close process initially starts with the collection of accounting information from feeder systems as identified in Item 1 on the flowchart.
+Feeder systems gather accounting transactions on a daily, weekly or monthly basis and 'feed,' or pass, those accounting transactions to the general ledger within SAP.